 In keeping with the goal to avoid back-end functionality changes, theme-switches are accomplished simply by leveraging the existing ability to pass a theme as a URLURLA specific web address of a website or web page on the Internet, such as a website’s URL www.wordpress.org query arg when loading the Customizer; ie, the Customizer is simply reloaded to preview a different theme.
 Loading overlays are leveraged to make this process seem more instant.
 Unrelated 4.2 coreCoreCore is the set of software required to run WordPress.
 The Core Development Team builds WordPress. work around Customizer Transactions could potentially improve how this works.

 Core Changes & Merge Implementation Details

 As outlined in the plugin’s readme there are several proposed technical and user-oriented changes that are best done as core patches (mostly in the merge patchpatchA special text file that describes changes to code, by identifying the files and lines which are added, removed, and altered.
 It may also be referred to as a diff.
 A patch can be applied to a codebase for testing.):

-Merge all CSSCSSCascading Style Sheets. into customize-controls.css, scope to
+Merge all CSSCSSCascading Style Sheets. into customize-controls.css, scope to .wp-customizer.

 @designsimply has run four usertesting.com tests (see links in #core-customize), and we haven’t really seen any ongoing issues with the actual theme switcher.
 It has been difficult to get users to follow our instructions, but when they have used the themes-in-Customizer UI, the interactions have been fairly seamless and as-intended.
 Further testing could be beneficial after merge, but we think that in-person testing and feedback is generally going to be more effective for this particular plugin.